drewbyts/personal-web/README.md

-Welcome to the code for my personal website.
-The home page has my picture, a Projects section, and an About section.

-* My picture can be used to revert back to the home page at any time.
-* The Projects page houses personal projects I have completed.
-* The About page is listed on the home page as a tile and as a navigational section.
+# Hello 👋

+## First Personal Page Project

+The repository houses code that was used to create my first personal page via Gatsby.

-The website was used by shadowing a starter/theme - @lekoarts/gatsby-theme-jodie created by @Lekoarts.
+To assist in the development the website was created by shadowing a theme - @lekoarts/gatsby-theme-jodie created by @Lekoarts.